internetofwater/sta-dashboard/README.md

 This is some good interactive documentation for the API, focus on the GET requests https://gost1.docs.apiary.io/#

 # Usage

-## Select which endpoints to include:
-### Option 1: Start from scratch
+## First-time use
-- Edit endpoints to include in `endpoints.json`. **No space allowed in endpoint keys.**
+1. Edit `endpoints.json` to select which endpoints to be included in the application. **No space allowed in endpoint keys.**

-### Option 2: Load a external pre-cached database
-- Edit environment variables `SQLITE_DB_FILENAME` in `.env` file.
-The actual SQLite databse file should be place under `sta_dashboard/data/`. **Loading pre-cached database will overwrite settings in `endpoints.json`.**
+2. Edit `.env` environment variables:
+    - **SQLITE_DB_FILENAME (type:str)**: Filename for the cached database.
+If there's a pre-cached SQLite3 database file, put the file under `sta_dashboard/data` and the application will read from the cached SQLite3 database.
+Otherwise, the application will create a new SQLite3 database saved by this filename.
+    - **DROP_ALL (type:bool)**: If drop all existing cached records and restart caching.
+Make this `True` to re-cache previously cached records.

-With either option, run `docker-compose up` to start the application.
-The web app will be running on `localhost:${FLASK_HOST_PORT}` on your host machine.
+    - **FLASK_HOST_PORT (type:int)**: Port number which the Flask web app will be running on.
+3. Run `docker-compose up -d` to run the Docker in the background.
+4. Access the application at `localhost:<FLASK_HOST_PORT>`

-## Apply changes to `endpoints.json` or pre-cached db when the app is running:
+## Make changes to the database for a running application
-- Save all changes.
-    - If not loading a pre-cached databse, assign a different filename for `SQLITE_DB_FILENAME` in `.env` as the previous filename was used to create a cached database file.
+1. Edit `endpoints.json` and `.env` to make desired changes.
-- Run `docker-compose build`.
+2. Run `docker-compose build` and then `docker-compose up -d`
-- RUn `docker-compose up`.
+3. Access the application at `localhost:<FLASK_HOST_PORT>`

 # Dependencies
 - [See requirements.txt](requirements.txt)